because our community cares

 Each year, a number of volunteers make our annual Remembrance Day Service so much more special, just by the nature of their involvement.

-- Our Piper, Mark O'Rourke playing The Lament
+- Piper, Mark O'Rourke playing The Lament

 - Joan McKenzie, singing O Canada